tjmpromos/site-policies/terms-and-conditions.md

 ## 7. RETURN POLICY

 All sales are final!
+We do not issue refunds.
 Due to the nature of our Services, each product is uniquely tailored to individual specifications, we do not allow cancellations post-order confirmation.
-However, we understand that certain circumstances may necessitate a return.

 - Once an order is placed and confirmed, it cannot be cancelled.
 Each order is custom-made, thereby making it unique to your specifications and unsellable to others.
-- Returns are only considered under specific conditions where a product might fail to meet the agreed specifications or is defective.
-- A return must be initiated within 30 days of product delivery.
-Any claims made post this period may not be eligible for return processing.
-- All returns, where approved, will be subject to a 50% restocking fee.
-This fee compensates for the cost incurred in the production and potential loss due to the inability to sell the returned product.
-- The customer is responsible for all shipping and handling charges related to the returned product.
-These expenses must be prepaid by the customer and are non-refundable.

-**Return Approval Process:**

-No returns will be accepted without prior approval from our Customer Care department.
-To initiate a return, the customer must contact Customer Care within the designated return period to obtain approval.

-The approval process will include verification that the return request meets our policy conditions and will require submission of detailed reasons for the return along with any supporting evidence (photos, descriptions, etc.).

 ## 8. PROHIBITED ACTIVITIES